KerrhylonDoraath/Hasket/README.md

 # Hasket Development

-Hasket is a python based program that is designed to create a light shell for streamlined writing of Haskell code.
+Hasket is a python based program that is designed to create a lightweight shell in python for streamlined writing of Haskell code.

-## Entry dated 07/10/25 00:50

-Refactoring in progress, converting the entire program to object-oriented paradigm.
-Editor moved across, but I must engage pack forgetting.
-Follow up to correct the file menus to fix up hasket.

-Now, I will add an entry bar to the bottom of the terminal widget to input into there without disturbing the OUTPUT.

-## Entry dated 28/10/25 00:46

-Refactoring still in progress, as mostly I could not be asked to fix this.
-The refactor is still in progress but now I must streamline location of ghci in my program.
-One option is I send out ghci with my code but that is a bad idea.
-The other option is....
-I get the user to locate ghci themselves.
-Presumably they'd already have it if they want to develop in Haskell!
+The code contains options for extending Hasket functionality to include custom panels and designs for customisation and extensions of practicality.

+## Features

+### The terminal Window

+TODO: Insert pic of terminal window.

+The terminal is the main way to interact with GHCI.
+You can enter any haskell command in the entry bar at the bottom of the window, press enter, and the command will run.

+TODO: Insert pic of terminal window with command usage.

+The terminal also has additional commands implemented in Hasket:

+`\loadEditor` - If a program has been saved in the editor, then this command will load the script as if imported.
+`\restart` - Will attempt to restart GHCI if things have gone awry.
+`\clear` - Will clear the terminal output window.
+`\load <scriptPath>` - Will attempt to load the script provided